dotnet/sdk/documentation/TemplateEngine/Exit-Codes.md

 For details on current exit code please visit https://aka.ms/templating-exit-codes#103
 ```

-## <a name="104"></a>104 - PostAction operation was cancelled
+## <a name="104"></a>104 - Post action operation was cancelled

-Applicable to a case when user aborts custom post action.
+Applicable to a case when user aborts run-script post action.

 ## <a name="105"></a>105 - Instantiation Failed - Post action failed

-Applicable to a case when PostAction fails - unless it is configured to [continue on errors](Post-Action-Registry.md#continueOnError).
+Applicable to a case when post action fails - unless it is configured to [continue on errors](Post-Action-Registry.md#continueOnError).

 ## <a name="106"></a>106 - Template/Package management operation failed

 The exit code is used for errors during templates installation, uninstallation or updates.
-Failure to download packages, read/write templates or cache, erorrneous or corrupted template, or an attempt to install same package multiple times.
+Failure to download packages, read/write templates or cache, erroneous or corrupted template, or an attempt to install same package multiple times.

 _Example:_
 ```console